ttacikkaynak/CertMan/README.md

-# Manage  and monitor  SSL  Certificates witch  CERT MAN
+# Manage  and monitor  SSL  Certificates with  CERT MAN

 This project aims to manage and monitor SSL certificate lifecycle.